dbondin/unnjava-2020/THEMES.md

 # Themes

-Based on "Java.
+Mostly based on "Java.
 The Complete Reference.
-11 Edition" by Herbert Schildt
+11 Edition" by Herbert Schildt.

+Some items are ~~striked~~ which means they meant to be skipped during this course.

 ## 1 Language